 National Environmental Standards for Sources of Human Drinking Water

-The National Environmental Standards for Sources of Human Drinking Water (NES for Drinking Water) came into effect on 20 June 2008.
+The National Environmental Standards for Sources of Human Drinking Water (NES for Drinking Water) came into effect on 20 June 2008 and is currently being reviewed by the Ministry for the Environment.
 It is intended to reduce the risk of contaminating drinking water sources such as rivers and groundwater.
 It does this by requiring regional councils to consider the effects of activities on drinking water sources in their decision making.

 The NES for Drinking Water requires regional councils to ensure that effects on drinking water sources are considered in decisions on resource consents and regional plans.
 Specifically, councils are required to: